Let’s integrate! Becoming a Behavioral Scientist in a Family Medicine Residency (3 CE’s)

 Course Description and Target Audience

-- Attendees will be able to describe the history and rational of the behavioral scientist within family medicine residencies
+- Attendees will be able to describe the history and rationale of the behavioral scientist within family medicine residencies.

 Location and Costs